Stocks scale fresh peaks on slowing virus, dollar gains

-Big manufacturing hubs on the Chinese coast are loosening curbs on the movement of people and traffic while local governments prod factories to restart production, a sign of reviving economic activity investors are watching closely.
+Big manufacturing hubs on the Chinese coast are easing curbs on the movement of people and traffic while local governments prod factories to restart production, a return to economic normalcy sought by investors.

 China is widely expected to cut its benchmark lending rate on Thursday, according to a survey of traders and analysts, after the country's central bank lowered the interest rate on medium-term loans earlier this week.

-The death toll from the coronavirus climbed above 2,000, but the number of newly reported cases fell for a second day to the lowest since January, news that lifted Asian shares and spurred U.S. and European stocks to new highs.
+The death toll from the coronavirus climbed above 2,000, but the number of newly reported cases fell for a second day to the lowest since January.
+That news that lifted Asian shares and spurred U.S. and European stocks to new highs.

 "The coronavirus is the top headline these days and the growth in new cases, evidently, has slowed," said Tim Ghriskey, chief investment strategist at Inverness Counsel.

-"Perhaps we've seen the worst of it, at least in terms of the growth rate of new cases," he said.
+"Perhaps we've seen the worst of it, at least in terms of the growth rate of new cases," he said, noting there are signs of workers heading back to factories.

-A couple of auto companies evidently restarted production in China, which is another good sign for the economy as it means workers are heading back to factories, Ghriskey said.
+IHS Markit said in a research note that it expects the impact on the global economy to be limited, reducing growth by 0.1% in 2020.

-A index of equity performance across the globe, the main indexes on Wall Street and two pan-regional indexes in Europe all climbed to new highs, as did the key index in Canada.
+An index of equity performance across the globe, Wall Street's S&P 500, the Nasdaq and two pan-regional indexes in Europe all climbed to new highs, as did the key index in Canada.

+Technology stocks, which are sensitive to news related to China's growth, gained 1.14%, the most after energy among the 11 S&P sectors.

-Overnight, MSCI's index of Asian shares outside Japan <.MIAPJ0000PUS> rose 0.5%.
-Japan's Nikkei benchmark <.N225> gained almost 1%, helped by the retreat of the Japanese yen.
+Overnight, MSCI's index of Asian shares outside Japan rose 0.5%.
+Japan's Nikkei benchmark gained almost 1%, helped by the retreat of the Japanese yen.

+Stocks on Wall Street held gains after minutes of the Federal Reserve's meeting last month showed policymakers were cautiously optimistic they could hold rates steady this year, even as they acknowledged risks posed by the coronavirus.

 The dollar climbed to near a three-year high against a basket of other currencies and the safe-haven yen sank to a nine-month low on news of an apparent decline in the infection rate for the coronavirus and strong U.S. data.